-OCR Level 3 Cambridge Technical Introductory Diploma: Equivalent to 1 A Level
+OCR Level 3 Cambridge Technical Introductory Diploma:

-This qualification provides an understanding of art, design and craft through engagement with the work of artists and designers.
-Students have the opportunity to gain practical and creative skills by working with a variety of 2D and 3D materials, processes and techniques.
+This qualification provides an understanding of art, design, and craft through engagement with the work of artists and designers.
+Students will have the opportunity to gain practical and creative skills by working with a variety of 2D and 3D materials, processes, and techniques.